tellor-io/telliot/docs/setup-and-usage.md

 sed -i -e 's/tellorDB/tellorDB2/' config2.json
 ```

-Create `.env` file with the private keys for the miner (if there are more than one private keys, must be seperated by `,`).
+Create `.env` file with the private keys for the miner (if there are more than one private keys, must be separated by `,`).

 ```bash
 echo "ETH_PRIVATE_KEYS=4bdc16637633fa4b4854670fbb83fa254756798009f52a1d3add27fb5f5a8e16,d32132133e03be292495035cf32e0e2ce0227728ff7ec4ef5d47ec95097ceeed" > .env1